 Newly hatched chicks have underdeveloped beaks, so their mother or father will only feed them mushy ground-up crop food.

 How Often Do Parrots Feed Their Babies?

 Baby parrots have large appetites and fast-paced metabolisms.
 Consequently, they’re fed day and night for the first week.

 Both parents share responsibilities at each stage; one tends to the chicks’ needs, while the other forages for food.
 One may monitor the chicks at night while the other handles the daylight hours.

 How Long Do Baby Parrots Stay With Their Mother?

-A baby parrot will stay with its mother until it’s fully-fledged and weaned to leave the nest.
-The timeline for this can vary, depending on the species.
-Macaws and cockatoos, for example, will tend to their babies for 11-14 months.
+A baby parrot will stay with its mother until fully fledged and weaned.
+The timeline varies, depending on the species.
+For example, macaws and cockatoos tend to their young for 12-18 months.

-In contrast, smaller parrot species have usually fledged, weaned, and left the nest within 2 months or less.
-Similarly, an Amazon parrot begins to show its independent nature after 4 months.
-No matter the case, it’s important not to rush the development.
-This early period plays a significant role in the development of:
+Smaller parrot species have usually fledged, weaned, and left the nest within 8-10 weeks.
+Similarly, an Amazon parrot shows its independent nature after 4 months.